frolovilya/stm32-boot-explained/README.md

 4. Call static constructors (`__libc_init_array()` function)
 5. Call the application's entry point (`main()` function)

-For steps #1 and #4 STM32CubeMX provides function implementations, you could check details in [system_stm32f4xx.c](./src/system_stm32f4xx.c).
+For steps #1 and #4, STM32CubeMX provides function implementations, you can check details in [system_stm32f4xx.c](./src/system_stm32f4xx.c).

 ## Try It Yourself

 The project has a minimal set of files required to boot up the STM32.
-You may want to try it yourself to check _arm-none-eabi-objdump_ and step through _gdb_.
+You may want to try it yourself to check the output of _arm-none-eabi-objdump_ and step through with _gdb_.

 ### Build
 [ARM GNU Toolchain](https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads) is required to build the project.